jahdevelopment/juan-hernandez-portfolio/readme.md

 ## Description
 This is the first version of my personal portfolio created as a final Assignment for the class SD-130 in the program of software Developer in MITT.

 The main objective of this web page is to show some of the projects I have been trained on at the moment.
-But, at first sight, we are just focused on the process of the automation of all the tools into the project.
-In future versions, we are planning to convert all the project in a more interactive and modern version.
+But, at first sight, we are just focused on the process of the automation of all the tools into the develop of the project.
+In future versions, we are planning to convert all the portfolio in a more interactive and modern version.

 ## Resources
 - HTML